thulieblack/shortest_path_api/README.md

 4. ### Running the Shortest Path API

 The final step is to insert the code for our Shortest Path API found [here](https://github.com/thulieblack/shortest_path_api/blob/main/main.py) to your already created `main.py` file.
 Things to note when running our API:
-- When creating a dictionary of words, there shouldn't be any parenthesis, commas, or special characters.
+- When creating a dictionary of words in the API inference, there shouldn't be any parenthesis, commas, or special characters.
 The dictionary words can be seperated by a space.
-- The start word and end word can be different lenghts and must be contained inside the word dictionary.
+- The start word and end word can be different lengths and must be contained inside the word dictionary.
 If not, the execution will return an error message.

 5. ### Final Results